Convective boundary mixing in main-sequence stars: theory and empirical constraints: 3D Hydrodynamical Perspectives of Convective Boundary Mixing

 \subsection{Rotational Constraint \& Magnetic Pumping}

 In this review, we focused on results from hydrodynamical (not \emph{magneto}hydrodynamical), nonrotating fluid simulations.
 All stars rotate and this rotation often strongly influences convective dynamics \citep{jermyn_etal_2022_atlas}.
 It is generally believed that rotation should \emph{decrease} the extent of CBM (although it may create e.g., meridional circulations which themselves separately increase mixing).
 There is evidence that rotation increases the dissipation in convective flows \citep{julien_etal_1996,julien_etal_2012,aurnou_etal_2020}, which would decrease the extent of a penetration zone; analytic work by \citet{Augustson2019ApJ...874...83A} also predicts that rotation should decrease the extent of penetration zones. \citet{brummell_etal_2002} find that rotation decreases overshoot, while \citet{dietrich_wicht_2018} find that only $\mS$ affects overshoot and not rotation. \citet{browning_etal_2004} studied 3D rotating core convection and found prolate penetration zones aligned with the rotation axis, which is consistent with the local box simulations of \citet{pal_etal_2008} who found less penetration at the equator than at the poles.
-The effects of magnetism are even less studied, \edit{but simulations have observed that convection pumps magnetic flux out of the convection zone and into the stable layer and CBM region}{but convection can pump magnetic fields out of the convection zone and into CBM regions; this process was discovered by \citet{drobyshevski_yuferev_1974} and has been observed in simulations} \citep{tobias_etal_2001,ziegler_rudiger_2003}\edit{}{; magnetic pumping has been suggested as a mechanism for solar active region formation \citep{fisher_etal_1991} and has been used to study the structure of the Sun's magnetic field below the convection zone \citep{vanballegooijen1982}}.
+The effects of magnetism are even less studied, but convection can pump magnetic fields out of the convection zone and into CBM regions; this process was discovered by \citet{drobyshevski_yuferev_1974} and has been observed in simulations \citep{tobias_etal_2001,ziegler_rudiger_2003}; magnetic pumping has been suggested as a mechanism for solar active region formation \citep{fisher_etal_1991} and has been used to study the structure of the Sun's magnetic field below the convection zone \citep{vanballegooijen1982}.
 The manner in which rotation and magnetism affect CBM remains unclear, and future studies should explore the importance of these effects on each of the processes discussed in this review.